ElangoShush/kong-k8-installation/README.md

 This repo installs Kong Gateway Enterprise backed by Postgres and exposes:

+Kong Is Exposed on HTTP and HTTPS Ports
 Proxy: 32080 (HTTP), 32443 (HTTPS)
+  TS 43 Plugin connect to KONG via HTTPS but certificate will be verified at KONG VERIFY_TLS @ts43-issue-auth-code.py line number 19.

 Admin API: 32081 (HTTP), 32441 (HTTPS)